ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 1. File names should consist only of lower case letters, numbers, and underscores.
 2. File names are recommended to be no longer than 16 characters.
 Ideally file names are specific and short, like the file itself.
 3. All module names should not overlap with those of the standard library.
 4. All files that contain a ```main()``` function should include "main" within the filename.
+In general, there will be only one file containing a main function.
+In this case, the file hsould be named ```main.c``` or ```main.cpp```.

 #### Header Files

 1. Include preprocessor guards against multiple inclusion within all header files (#ifndef NAME_H)
 2. ```#pragma once``` should not be used for protection against multiple files, see previous rule for alternative.
-3. No variables should be declared within a header file, nor should any storage be allocated
+3. No variables should be defined within a header file, nor should any storage be allocated.
 4. Header files should concern themselves strictly with the information that is needed to be known by other modules.
 (Everything else should be declared within the source file itself)
+5. Unless required for a specific purpose, headers and source files should always be paired.
+Multiple source files per header file is discouraged.

 #### Source Files

 1. Source files should be specific, and contain only the information relevant to controlling one 'domain' (UART driver, Servo control, etc).
 2. Source files should always ```#include``` the corresponding header file.
-3. No absolute or relative paths should be used in ```#include``` statements
+3. No absolute or relative paths should be used in ```#include``` statements.
+Instead, the build system should be used to include relevant links.
 4. Do not include extraneous ```#include``` statements.
 5. Do not directly ```#include``` another source file; always ```#include``` the relevant header file.
 6. Any variables shared internally across the entire module but that aren't declared according to the rules of the header file should be declared at the top of the module's source file.